LooseMarek/ViewFactory/README.md

 ### Padding

-Padding is predefine dimention recommended to use in iOS apps for any padding around the views.
+Padding is predefine dimension recommended to use in iOS apps for any padding around the views.

 ```
 public enum Padding {